COSCO SPEC 3 APPs

 Change the working habit

-The sea freight industry has a long history and they already have a rooted way of working since several decades ago.
-It's not easy to convince them to migrate their daily work online.
+The sea freight industry has a long-established way of working spanning decades, making it challenging to convince them to move their daily operations online.

 Contribution